DrVicki/Full-Stack-Java-with-React-Spring-Boot-and-JHipster/Part 2.md

 </ValidatedField>
 ```

-In src/test/javascript/cypress/integration/entity/photo.spec.ts, remove the code that sets the data in these fields:
+In ```src/test/javascript/cypress/integration/entity/photo.spec.ts```, remove the code which sets the data in these fields:

 ```
 cy.get(`[data-cy="height"]`).type('99459').should('have.value', '99459');